aisingapore/TagUI/src/media/RPA Workshop.md

   py print(phone)
   echo py_result
   ```
-  You can also use the `execfile()` command in Python to run Python scripts.
+  You can also use the `execfile()` command in Python v2.X to run Python scripts.
+Or use `exec(open('filename').read())` in [Python v3.X to run Python scripts](https://stackoverflow.com/questions/436198/what-is-an-alternative-to-execfile-in-python-3).
 For examples of using Python for machine learning, check out this [essentials of machine learning algorithms](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) article or this article on [Python deep learning frameworks](https://www.kdnuggets.com/2017/02/python-deep-learning-frameworks-overview.html).

 </details>